Career Mentoring Network

 The Career Mentoring Program supports first-generation college students with both 1:1 Mentor-Mentee interactions and small group discussions.
 This mentoring network will build upon existing pathways—including the CSUSM Career Center and the Faculty Mentoring Program—for making connections to resources to support their future career goals.

-The Career Mentoring Network is seeking local professionals who would make great volunteer career mentors for our students during the 2014-15 academic year.
+The Career Mentoring Network seeks local professionals who would make great volunteer career mentors for our students.
 Ideally, mentor prospects will be members of local organizations, businesses, groups, CHABSS alumni, or other individuals who would be effective in working with a student mentee to help them identify and work toward career goals.

 For more information or to refer a mentor prospect, contact Professor Katherine Brown, Faculty Director, Career Readiness Initiative: email@example.com, or Professor Darlene Piña, Associate Professor of Sociology, firstname.lastname@example.org